Romford station will benefit from significant upgrades including improvements to the station façade, a better ticket hall and new lifts.

 - A substantially improved ticket hall with revised entrances

-- Three new lifts for step-free access to platforms
+- New lifts for step-free access to platforms

 - Platform extensions to accommodate the new 200 metre long Crossrail trains